dragonquest/cpp-channels/README.md

 # C++ Channel & WaitGroup

 An implementation of Channel & WaitGroup inspired by Go.

+__WARNING:__ Don't use it in production (see: https://github.com/dragonquest/cpp-channels/issues/1)

 ## Example (Channel & WaitGroup in action)